-24. PUBLICITY / PROMOTION & PLAYER IMAGES
+25. PUBLICITY / PROMOTION & PLAYER IMAGES

-- (a) Each player grants to the ITF, the Host Nation and their agents and assignees the right, in perpetuity and for commercial and non-commercial purposes: - (i) to use or authorise the use of his or her name, voice, photograph, likeness, signature, biographical material and other identification, in any and all media, for the purpose of publicising and promoting the sport of tennis, the ITF, the Host Nation and their respective affiliates and events including the right to use the same on event posters, photos, programs, merchandise and other materials, and for the televising, broadcasting and filming of the same; and - (ii) to make, show and otherwise use, in any and all media, still and moving pictures, whether live or otherwise, and any other visual and/or audio-visual reproductions of his or her performance or appearance as a sportsman on and off the court during the event. - (b) With respect to sub sections (a)(i) and (a)(ii) above: - (i) there will be no compensation payable in relation to the grant of such rights; and

-- (ii) the rights granted may not be used in such a way as to constitute an endorsement by the player of any product or company.Notwithstanding the above, it is prohibited for any Tournament Visitor to obtain, transmit, store or distribute any images and/or recordings (whether audio or visual)of players, unless they are the parent or legal guardian of the player, without the express written authorisation (which includes permission about how the image(s) will be used) of the player, parent or legal guardian of the player or ITF referee.
-Images and/or recordings taken with permission under this Regulation must be exclusively of tennis matches, practice or tournament activity including the presentation of trophies. - (c) Players acknowledge that their tennis biography and complete tournament history shall be published on the ITF's website for the purposes of transparency and promotion of the sport.
+- (a) Each player grants to the ITF, the Host Nation and their agents and assignees the right, in perpetuity and for commercial and non-commercial purposes: - (i) to use or authorise the use of his or her name, voice, photograph, likeness, signature, biographical material and other identification, in any and all media, for the purpose of publicising and promoting the sport of tennis, the ITF, the Host Nation and their respective affiliates and events including the right to use the same on event posters, photos, programs, merchandise and other materials, and for the televising, broadcasting and filming of the same; and - (ii) to make, show and otherwise use, in any and all media, still and moving pictures, whether live or otherwise, and any other visual and/or audio-visual reproductions of his or her performance or appearance as a sportsman on and off the court during the event. - (b) With respect to sub sections (a)(i) and (a)(ii) above: - (i) there will be no compensation payable in relation to the grant of such rights; and - (ii) the rights granted may not be used in such a way as to constitute an endorsement by the player of any product or company.
+Notwithstanding the above, it is prohibited for any Covered Person to obtain, transmit, store or distribute any images and/or recordings (whether audio or visual) of players, unless they are the parent or legal guardian of the player, without the express written authorisation (which includes permission about how the image(s) will be used) of i) the parent or legal guardian of the player, and ii) the ITF Supervisor.
+Images and/or recordings taken with permission under this Regulation must be exclusively of tennis matches, practice or tournament activity including the presentation of trophies.
+Please see the ITF's Process for ITF Tournament Supervisors, Coaches and Parents on Video Recording of Junior Matches For Performance Analysis. - (c) Players acknowledge that their tennis biography and complete tournament history shall be published on the ITF's website for the purposes of transparency and promotion of the sport.

-25. AGE LIMITS
+26. AGE LIMITS